kishi-j/Pomodoro-Pad/README.md

 # Pomodoro Pad
 Pomodoro Pad is a 3 key macropad with a rotary encoder and an OLED Display, using KMK firmware.
+It will act as a pomodoro timer with a start, pause/resume, and reset button, with the rotary encoder to set the timer length.
+(The firmware will be updated to work after the parts arrive.)

 ## CAD Model:
 ![image](https://github.com/user-attachments/assets/ac84a068-afe4-489a-b713-c55431be10f5)